“There are some who can live without wild things, and some who cannot.”

 Secretary - Board of Directors

 Jesse is a wildlife biologist who most enjoys working with conservation non-profit organizations to protect and improve special landscapes.
-In her 5 years working with land trusts, she has helped conserve more than 12,000 acres of valuable habitat and water resources and steward tens of thousands more.
+In the land trust space, she has helped to conserve tens of thousands of acres of valuable habitat and water resources and to steward tens of thousands more.
 Through an AmeriCorps program with the Southern Appalachian Highlands Conservancy, she provided boots on the ground service to educate the public, improve trails and waterways, and enforce private land conservation easements.
 Jesse looks for ways to connect research to practitioners and build more effective conservation partnerships between public and private entities.
 She has analyzed USFS data for SC Audubon, informed landowners on avian-friendly forest management practices using USDA-NRCS funds, and written on conservation in the age of anthromes.
 She currently serves as the Director of Conservation & Stewardship at the Southern Conservation Trust, a land trust dedicated to connecting people to nature and providing environmental education.
 Jesse holds a M.S. in wildlife biology from Clemson University and a B.S. in biology from Furman University.
 She is a Wild Semester Alumna.
-Jesse lives in Georgia with her husband and Carolina dingo.
+Jesse lives in Georgia with husband, son, and Carolina dingo.

 Keenan Adams, Ph.D.